voletri/udacity-azure-course2/README.md

 ## Enhancements

-Improve error handling and tesing
+* Improve error handling and tesing
+* Add new pytest tests in the Makefile
+* Stup different environments (DEV, Production)

 ## Demo